sendbird/sendbird-platform-sdk-java/docs/OpenChannelApi.md

 <a name="ocViewBanById"></a>
 # **ocViewBanById**
-> SendBirdUser ocViewBanById(channelUrl, bannedUserId, apiToken)
+> SendBirdUser ocViewBanById(apiToken, channelUrl, bannedUserId)

 View a ban